Choosing which type of web hosting you need for your new business will defend on a number of different factors.

 Do you want to build a static website (great for affiliate marketers/niche sites or content marketers), or do you need a blogging format?
 Maybe you need a combination of the two?

-Do you plan to integrate with you social media accounts, perhaps create and manage a Facebook group for members only?
-Or a forum within your site maybe.
+Do you plan to integrate the site with your social media accounts, perhaps create and manage a Facebook group for members only?
+Or add a forum to your site maybe.

 Many of these kinds of questions will be addressed as you work on your online business model, and before you commit to the type of hosting you require or a particular small business web hosting provider, you need to determine whether or not they can provide all of the functionality you will require for your new business.